CyVerse-learning-materials/SciApps_guide/step1.rst

 *Large datasets*

 - SciApps is designed to process massive amount of data locally for minimizing cross-sites data transfer
-- Existing workflows are built for execution on the CSHL computing system so it is not suitable to process large amount of data (>10GB) stored remotely (e.g. in the CyVerse Data Store)
+- Existing workflows are built for execution on the CSHL computing system so it is not suitable to process large amount of data (>2 GB or many files) stored remotely (e.g. in the CyVerse Data Store)

 ----